Anunnakill/Wallet-web3/README.md

 The wallet provider is a plug-in that integrates various blockchain wallet APIs to connect to Dapp (send transactions, personal signatures, deploy contracts).

-Now integrated Metamask, Walletconnect, Walletlink, Fortmatic, Portis.
+Now integrated Metamask, Walletconnect, Walletlink(Coinbase Wallet), Fortmatic, Portis, Waxio(Wax Cloud Wallet).

 Other wallets are being supported one after another (Walletconnect protocol has been adopted by dozens of popular wallets).